Sophia Hull: Married life

 Her first child Charlotte was born on board ship during the voyage to Sumatra, Indonesia, made by the couple soon after their marriage.
 All their children succumbed to tropical diseases, and were buried overseas, apart from Ella, who was sent back to Britain for the sake of her health.

-In 1825, Sir Stamford and Lady Raffles also returned to Britain; the seaward journey took nearly a year, having lost many of their possessions in a fire on board East Indiaman ship Fame, which they barely escaped with their lives; both were in poor health on board the ship Mariner by the time they arrived.
+In 1825, Sir Stamford and Lady Raffles also returned to Britain.
+The seaward journey took nearly a year, having lost many of their possessions in a fire on board East Indiaman ship Fame, in which they barely escaped with their lives.
+Both were in poor health on board the ship Mariner by the time they arrived.

 After her husband's death on 5 July 1826, Lady Raffles found she was in debt to the East India Company (EIC).
-She was nevertheless determined to write Sir Stamford's biography, which she did in the years that immediately followed, and the first edition of Memoir of the life and public services of Sir Thomas Stamford Raffles, F.R.S. &c.; particularly in the government of Java, 1811–1816; and of Bencoolen and its dependencies, 1817–1824; with details of the commerce and resources of the Eastern archipelago; and selections from his correspondence was published in 1830 by John Murray III of the John Murray publishing house.
+She was nevertheless determined to write Sir Stamford's biography, which she did in the years that immediately followed.
+The first edition of Memoir of the life and public services of Sir Thomas Stamford Raffles, F.R.S. &c.; particularly in the government of Java, 1811–1816; and of Bencoolen and its dependencies, 1817–1824; with details of the commerce and resources of the Eastern archipelago; and selections from his correspondence was published in 1830 by John Murray III of the John Murray publishing house.

 As probably seen by Sophia Raffles, a lithographic print of a view of early Singapore, looking seaward from The Hill (Fort Canning Hill) showing the area between Freshwater Stream (Sungei Bras Basah) and Singapore River.
 The view is likely to have been drawn a few years before 1830, when it was published in Sophia, Lady Raffles' Memoir of the life and public services of Sir Thomas Stamford Raffles.

 Her remaining child, daughter Ella Sophia, became engaged to marry John Sumner, the eldest son of Charles Richard Sumner, the Bishop of Winchester, and nephew of John Bird Sumner, the Bishop of Canterbury.
 Ella met John when her mother Sophia spent time recuperating from illness at the bishop's home in Winchester.
 She and Sophia were particularly interested when Sumner was ordained as a clergyman during their visit.
 Ella and John were due to marry in the summer of 1840, but Ella herself was then taken ill, initially with a broken blood vessel.
 Having deteriorated over several months, Ella died on 12 May 1840, to her mother's despair.
 She was 19 years old, and Sophia's last living link to Ella's father, the late Stamford Raffles.
 Sophia's friend and former neighbour, Bishop Samuel Wilberforce (the third son of William Wilberforce), described the funeral: